 - Lung cancer.
 Higher intake of quercetin as part of the diet has been linked with a lower risk of lung cancer in people who smoke.

-- Inflamed mouth sores (oral mucositis).
+- Swelling (inflammation) and sores inside the mouth (oral mucositis).
 Early research suggests that taking quercetin does not prevent mouth sores caused by cancer drugs.

 - Ovarian cancer.
 One population study found no link between quercetin intake from the diet and the chance of ovarian cancer.